 Track ovulation by charting your cycle, but there are so many ways to do that.
 Here’s a basic rundown of all the ways you can track ovulation:

-Charting your cycle is essential for tracking ovulation, but there are so many different ways to do it.
-First, we have to understand what that even means.
+Charting your cycle is essential for tracking ovulation, and there are many ways to do it.

 Your “cycle” refers to your fertility cycle.
 Specifically: